 Big-company failures, like Enron, are very important, but in a big multidivision company, there are platoons of executives who screw up and the lesson is fuzzy.
 Small-company collapses are more dramatic because it’s usually the fault of one person.
 When Shakespeare wanted to depict a major failure, he did not study Tudor Electric; he brought it down to one man, King Lear, who made disastrous errors in his succession planning.

-Ralph Wanger does not own shares in any of the securities mentioned above.
+Ralph Wanger does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.

 Transparency is how we protect the integrity of our work and keep empowering investors to achieve their goals and dreams.
 And we have unwavering standards for how we keep that integrity intact, from our research and data to our policies on content and your personal data.

 We’d like to share more about how we work and what drives our day-to-day business.

 We sell different types of products and services to both investment professionals and individual investors.
 These products and services are usually sold through license agreements or subscriptions.
 Our investment management business generates asset-based fees, which are calculated as a percentage of assets under management.
 We also sell both admissions and sponsorship packages for our investment conferences and advertising on our websites and newsletters.

 How we use your information depends on the product and service that you use and your relationship with us.
 We may use it to:

 To learn more about how we handle and protect your data, visit our privacy center.